 As the days grow shorter and the last leaves fall, college students have two important issues to deal with: surviving the upcoming finals and planning spring schedules.
 Nick gave us some final exam tips a few months ago, but we haven’t talked much about class planning until now.
-Did you know that this is the first semester Ulster has offered online registration for classes?
-Well, I’m here to recommend that you try out the new online registration feature by taking a Winternet class.
+If you think you might be behind on some credits, or if you’d like to get ahead, Winternet courses can be a great option!

 Winternet classes, for those not familiar with them, are online, full-credit classes that you can take for a three-week span between Christmas and the start of the spring semester.
 You’re probably asking yourself, “Why would anyone want to use up their winter break by taking more classes?”
 Well, there’s a few great reasons to do so.
 If you’re like many students, you have at least a couple of grades on your transcript that aren’t that great.
 Perhaps you’ve switched majors and ended up with a few classes that didn’t transfer into your new program.
 Maybe you have a cap on how many classes you want to deal with in a semester.
 No matter your situation, you know the extra classes are going to affect graduating on time.
 So, what can be done?